Wadi-e-Purkhar

-Wadi-e-Purkhar is a 1983 Pakistani television long play Urdu written by Younus Javed and produced and directed by Mohammad Nisar Hussain for PTV.
+Wadi-e-Purkhar is a 1983 Pakistani television Urdu long play written by Younus Javed and produced and directed by Mohammad Nisar Hussain for PTV.

 Synopsis

 The story is about Najma and Naseeruddin who are friends at college and later get married.
 Najma faces a hard time getting used to the traditions of Naseeruddin's family.
 She meets Gami who tells Najma that she is afflicted with a sickness, which makes Najma sad.
 Zaibunnisa usually finds every way to give Najma a hard time but much to her sadness her husband dies and she raises her son Ahmar alone.
-Zaibunnisa and Karam-Un-nisa then demands Najma to give them Ahmar who is heir to his father's wealth but she refuses.
+Zaibunnisa and Karam-Un-nisa then demand Najma to give them Ahmar who is heir to his father's wealth but she refuses.